About me

 October 14, 2009 @ 6:46 am

-I remember when I was at high school a friend and me used to make lists in computer class, she has a girl now called Ashlyn Iris Mary.
+You are welcome to lurk and please post 🙂 I remember when I was at high school a friend and me used to make lists in computer class, she has a girl now called Ashlyn Iris Mary.

 Sophia said,